SESYNC-ci/teaching-lab/README.md

 ### Users and Volumes

 Create a user by setting the USER environment variable (under the "Settings" tab in Kitematic).
 The password will be the same as the username.
-In addition, any path on the host may be mounted as volume "/data" on the container.
+A folder on the host may be mounted as volume "/data" in the container.
 Note that doing so requires starting a new container.
-From the Kitematic "Settings" tab for the current container, select "Volumes" and click "CHANGE" in the row for "/share".
+From the Kitematic "Settings" tab for the current container, select "Volumes" and click "CHANGE" in the row for "/data".
 Choose, or create, a folder, in your filesystem.

 [source repository]: https://github.com/SESYNC-ci/teaching-lab/
 [image repository]: https://hub.docker.com/r/sesync/teaching-lab/